-Charts of the week from 17 to 21 February 2025: number of persons in employment, average gross wage per employee and electricity consumption by consumption group
+Charts of the week from 14 to 18 April 2025: number of persons in employment, activity in construction, Slovenian industrial producer prices and other charts

-Charts of the week from 10 to 14 February 2025: GDP, production volume in manufacturing, activity in construction and current account of the balance of payments (copy 1)
+Charts of the week from 7 to 11 April 2025: production volume in manufacturing and current account of the balance of payments

-Charts of the week from 3 to 7 February 2025: consumer prices, unemployment, value of fiscally verified invoices and exports and imports of goods
+Charts of the week from 31 March to 4 April 2025: consumer prices, unemployment, exports and imports of goods and other charts

 National productivity board